-At Georgia Cancer Specialists, we strive to deliver compassionate, effective care in a manner that is efficient and easy to understand.
+At Georgia Cancer Specialists and Northside Hospital Cancer Institute, we strive to deliver compassionate, effective care in a manner that is efficient and easy to understand.
 Our physicians and staff are honored that you have entrusted us with your care.

 A Routine Office Visit: